oras-project/oras/README.md

 ![ORAS](./oras.png)

 [Registries are evolving as Cloud Native Artifact Stores](https://stevelasker.blog/2019/01/25/cloud-native-artifact-stores-evolve-from-container-registries/).
-To enable this goal, Microsoft has donated ORAS as a means to enable various client libraries with a way to push [OCI Artifacts][artifacts] to [OCI Spec Compliant](https://github.com/opencontainers/oci-conformance) registries.
+To enable this goal, Microsoft has donated ORAS as a means to enable various client libraries with a way to push [OCI Artifacts][artifacts] to [OCI Conformant](https://github.com/opencontainers/oci-conformance) registries.

 ORAS is both a [CLI](#oras-cli) for initial testing and a [Go Module](#oras-go-module) to be included with your CLI, enabling a native experience: `myclient push artifacts.azurecr.io/myartifact:1.0 ./mything.thang`